melange-re/melange-re.github.io/docs/communicate-with-javascript.md

 syntactically valid.
 The value of this string is ignored by the compiler.

-Since there is an optional argument `options`, an additional unlabeled argument of type `unit` is required.
-This allows the compiler to determine if the optional argument has been omitted when the function is applied.
-More information about optional arguments can be found in the [OCaml manual](https://v2.ocaml.org/manual/lablexamples.html#s:optional-arguments).
+Since there is an optional argument `options`, an additional unlabeled argument of type `unit` is included after it.
+It allows to omit the optional argument on function application.
+More information about labeled optional arguments can be found in the [OCaml manual](https://v2.ocaml.org/manual/lablexamples.html#s:optional-arguments).

 The return type of the function should be left unspecified using the wildcard